michaeljosephpurdy/michaeljosephpurdy.github.io/content/posts/egg-plant-game-jam-25/devlog-4/index.md

 Currently the player can jump 4 tiles high.
 ![character jumping 4 tiles high](static-jump-height.gif)

-A favorite game of mine is **Aban Hawins and the 1000 Spikes**, a XBox Live Arcade game from early 2010s, which was later released to more platformas under the name of [**Aban Hawkins and the 1001 Spikes**](https://en.wikipedia.org/wiki/1001_Spikes).
+A favorite game of mine is **Aban Hawins and the 1000 Spikes**, a XBox Live Arcade game from early 2010s, which was later released to more platforms under the name of [**Aban Hawkins and the 1001 Spikes**](https://en.wikipedia.org/wiki/1001_Spikes).
 The game has two discrete jump heights, small and large.
 There was a lot of _readability_ in the level design, so as a player you quickly learned when you needed to perform each of the jumps.
 I always liked this, so I think I'll do the same thing here.